jpdeuster/DailyWebScanner/docs/project/CONTRIBUTING.md

 - Specify your macOS version and Xcode version

 ### Suggesting Features
-- Use [GitHub Discussions](https://github.com/jpdeuster/DailyWebScanner/discussions) for feature requests
+- **Feature requests coming soon** - GitHub Discussions will be available when repository is created
 - **I welcome all suggestions!** - Even wild ideas are appreciated
 - Describe the feature and its benefits
 - Consider the impact on existing functionality